girdzijauskas/toolbox-scss/readme.md

 ## Contents

-The framework includes some utility functions to deal with arrays and loops for class generation based on variables, as well as some bootstrap components such as grid and some utilities.
+The framework includes some utility functions to deal with arrays and loops for class generation based on variables, as well as some Bootstrap components such as grid and some utilities.

 ## Usage